guilhem-martin/go-guerrilla-wiki/Deploying-on-a-POSIX-system.md

 ## Deploying guerrillad on a POSIX system (Linux/Darwin/BSD/etc)

+Assuming that you have [built the binary](https://github.com/flashmob/go-guerrilla/wiki/Build-Notes) already, it's now ready to deploy to production.
+Let's get to it!

 ### Create a special user

 Create a user just for running the server, eg ‘gmail’ user: